zgulde/cods/deployment_guide.md

     *Note: instead of modifying the `pom.xml`, you could also pass the `-DskipTests` flag to the maven package command.*

-Once the `war` is built, you'll need to change the values in the `application.properties` back in order to continue local development.
+Once the `war` is built, you'll want to change the values in the `application.properties` back in order to continue local development.

 ## Server + Domain Name

-1. Buy a domain name (we recoment namecheap), and point the DNS nameservers to digital ocean
+1. Buy a domain name (we recommend namecheap), and point the DNS nameservers for that domain to digital ocean

     ```
     ns1.digitalocean.com